-For wet AMD, the more severe form of the disease, three effective treatment options now exist.
+For wet AMD, the more severe form of the disease, four effective treatment options now exist.
 Known as angiogenesis inhibitors, these involve injections of medicines that block the growth and leakage of abnormal blood vessels into the retina.
-All three treatments block vascular endothelial growth factor (VEGF), which promotes blood vessel growth.
+All four treatments block vascular endothelial growth factor (VEGF), which promotes blood vessel growth.
 The medications can be injected every month; however, in some patients, they may not be needed as frequently.

 Lucentis® and Eylea®

 Two anti-VEGF drugs are FDA approved.
 These are Lucentis and Eylea.
 Lucentis was shown in the ANCHOR and MARINA studies to improve vision by several lines on the eye chart when injected every month.
 This improvement lasted at least two years, but, on average, some of these gains were shown to be reversed in the longer term HORIZON and CATT studies.

 Eylea, when injected every 8 weeks (after an initial monthly injection regimen for 3 months), was shown to be indistinguishable from Lucentis every 4 weeks in the VIEW trials.
 However, injections of Eylea every 8 weeks has not been compared to Lucentis every 8 weeks in a clinical trial.

 Beovu was approved by the FDA in October 2019.
 Like Lucentis and Eylea, it is a modified antibody that targets VEGF, but it can last longer.
 In a clinical trial comparing Beovu to Eylea, Beovu injected every 8-12 weeks was as effective as Eylea injected every 8 weeks.
 For approximately half of the patients on Beovu, the injections could be spaced every 12 weeks instead of every 8 weeks.
 Beovu caused inflammation in the eyes of 4 percent of patients, as compared to 1 percent for Eylea.